-We also refer in various places within this report to "revenue less repair payments," which is a non-GAAP financial measure that is calculated as (a) revenue less (b) in our auto claims business, payments to repair centers for "fault" repair cases where we act as the principal in our dealings with the third party repair centers and our clients.
+We also refer in various places within this report to "revenue less repair payments," which is a non-GAAP financial measure that is calculated as (a) revenue less (b) payments to repair centers for "fault" repair cases where we act as the principal in our dealings with the third party repair centers and our clients in our BFSI SBU.
 This non-GAAP financial information is not meant to be considered in isolation or as a substitute for our financial results prepared in accordance with GAAP.